 Help Us Build Resilience — By 2030.

-My name is Anthony, a small farmer striving to end poverty here in eastern Uganda.
-I am also founder of the UCF, a nonprofit social enterprise that you can read about on this site.
+My name is Anthony, a small farmer in a remote part of Kamuli, eastern Uganda.
+Like most people where I live, my life has been defined by chronic poverty, but I really want to see some lasting change.
+I am also founder of the UCF, a nonprofit social enterprise that you can read about on this website, and whose goal is to end extreme poverty.

 HELP US BUILD RESILIENCE — BY 2030!

-But, even before this pandemic made life difficult. many rural smallholder farming households in a region like ours had historically lived in extreme poverty, in particular due to the absence of reliable markets for our produce.
+But, long before this pandemic had shattered our livelihoods, many rural smallholder farming households in our region had historically lived in extreme poverty, in particular due to the absence of reliable markets for our produce.
 And right now, people like us simply have nothing to count on in the recovery process.
-This is because our only means of survival (i.e. agriculture) has itself long been synonymous with extreme poverty.
+This is because our only means of survival, i.e. agriculture, has itself long been synonymous with extreme poverty.

 HELP US CHANGE THIS — BY 2030:

-The UCF is looking for people who can work with us in any of the two ways described below, to help us create one bold solution that shall both bring new market linkages for our produce, and help the poorest rural smallholder farmers become resilient by 2030.
+The UCF is seeking collaborators who may be able to work with us in any of the ways described below, to help us create a lasting solution to the key underlying reason that keeps every farmer in our region in extreme poverty — the absence of reliable markets for our produce — and thus enable the poorest rural farmers escape poverty by 2030.

 THE INTENDED SOLUTION:

-The solution that we need you to help us create is: a fully-fledged agro-processing plant that shall both reverse poverty and create jobs in our region, by minimizing post-harvest food losses; creating market linkages for rural poor smallholder farmers, and by linking our produce with agri-value chains — such as breweries, bakeries & confectioneries, etc.
+The solution that we need you to help us create is: a fully-fledged agro-processing plant that shall both reverse poverty and create jobs in our region, by minimizing post-harvest food losses; creating new market linkages for rural poor smallholder farmers, and linking our produce with agri-value chains — like bakeries and confectioneries, biscuit makers & yogurt producers; bottling companies & breweries; paperboard industries & textiles, etc.

-3).
-We will also need the help of some MBA student volunteers, or anyone out there, to orientate us on key areas of work, like management; staffing needs & roles of personnel, or even new technologies for monitoring/tracking our target farmers’ fields in real time.
+6).
+We would also like to get the help of some MBA student volunteers, or just anyone out there, to orientate us on key areas of work — like business management and staffing needs, or even new technologies for monitoring/tracking our farmers’ fields in real time.

-4).
-If you are someone who has no hands-on skills to offer (i.e. if you are an unskilled volunteer who would like to be part of us in developing this plant), there is a lot of work you can do, from carrying materials from suppliers, to working as a porter.
+7).
+If you are someone who has no hands-on skills to offer (i.e. if you are an unskilled volunteer who would like to be part of us in developing this plant), there is a lot of work you can do, from carrying materials from suppliers, to keeping records.
 Come join in.

 THE TECHNICAL PART OF IT: